craftercms/docs/source/by-role/common/crafter-cli.rst

    5. Include the access token with all requests

-      Most HTTP clients provide built-in support for access token athentication, in the case of cURL you will need to use the header option ``--header`` or ``-H``
+      Most HTTP clients provide built-in support for access token authentication, in the case of cURL you will need to use the header option ``--header`` or ``-H``

       ``curl -H 'Authentication: Bearer <access token>' ...``